Earthrise: Details

-A black and white reproduction of Borman's image appeared in his 1988 autobiography, captioned, "One of the most famous pictures in photographic history – taken after I grabbed the camera away from Bill Anders".
+A black-and-white reproduction of Borman's image appeared in his 1988 autobiography, captioned, "One of the most famous pictures in photographic history – taken after I grabbed the camera away from Bill Anders".
 Borman noted that this was the image "the Postal Service used on a stamp, and few photographs have been more frequently reproduced".
 The photograph reproduced is not the same image as the Anders photograph; aside from the orientation, the cloud patterns differ.
-Borman later recanted this story and agreed that the black and white shot was also taken by Anders, based on evidence presented by transcript and a video produced by NASA Goddard Space Flight Center Scientific Visualization Studio employee, Ernie Wright.
+Borman later recanted this story and agreed that the black-and-white shot was also taken by Anders, based on evidence presented by transcript and a video produced by NASA Goddard Space Flight Center Scientific Visualization Studio employee, Ernie Wright.

-After Apollo 8's momentous return, NASA technicians – not able to wait for normal film processing – drove four hours from Houston to Corpus Christi Texas to the family-owned R & R Photo Studio & Color Labs (later known as R & R PhotoTechnics) which at that time was the first and only place in South Texas with color photo processing equipment.
-More importantly, R&R featured the rare 4-hour Ektachrome slide processing capability for the professional 220-size film used by the astronauts' Hasselblad, making R&R a convenient same-day trip for NASA's critical need.
+After Apollo 8's return, NASA technicians – unable to wait for normal film processing – drove four hours from Houston to Corpus Christi, Texas, to the family-owned R&R Photo Studio & Color Labs (later known as R&R PhotoTechnics).
+It was at the time the first and only place in South Texas with color photo processing equipment, including the rare four-hour Ektachrome slide processing capability for the professional 220-size film used by the astronauts' Hasselblad.